ankitsm08/ankitsm08/README.md

 #

-I'm a 18-year-old student passionate about computer science, programming, data science, physics, chemistry, and mathematics.
-Currently studying in Class 12 Science Stream with aspirations to join IIT in the future.
-My interests extend to machine learning, deep learning, robotics, and automation.
+I'm an 18-year-old nerd who loves everything from code to quarks.
+Currently surviving Class 12 Science with an unhealthy obsession for computer science, programming, data science, physics, chemistry, and mathematics.
+When I'm not buried in books or battling equations, you’ll find me dabbling in robotics, and automation.
+Basically, if it's geeky, I'm probably into it!

 -----